 BVSD's Award-Winning School Food Project

 The Center for Good Food Purchasing’s Good Food Provider seal is a coveted marker of positive impact within the sustainable food system.
 As part of our participation in this program, we have been engaged in an analysis of our food supply chain in terms of alignment with the five values that are core to the Good Food Purchasing Program, which are expressly stated as: (1) Local Economies, (2) Environmental Sustainability, (3) Valued Workforce, (4) Animal Welfare, and (5) Nutrition.
 We are beyond thrilled that, in December 2017, BVSD was named the first entity of any kind in the country to receive the Good Food Provider seal with their highest, five-star rating.
 Learn more about BVSD's success and this milestone for the Good Food Purchasing Program.
-For additional information about GFPP and our committment to a sustainable food system, please click here.
+For additional information about GFPP and our commitment to a sustainable food system, please click here.

 The Boulder Valley School District’s School Food Project was also been recognized for its role in promoting good food and sustainable food systems with six links, the highest possible level of achievement, on the first annual Good Food 100 Restaurants List, announced in June 2017.
 The list is based on self-reported annual food purchasing data, independently verified by NSF Responsible Sourcing.
 Restaurants are rated with two to six links—symbolizing links in the food chain—based on the percent of total food costs spent to support state, regional and national ‘good food’ producers and purveyors.
 To view the CU Leeds School of Business Economic Impact Report, please click here.